jundalisay/spblist/content/en/social/economics/principles/part-3/chapter-02b.md

 If money is not the solution, then what is?
 The next post will explain [economic social contracts](/social/economics/why-business-is-immoral) as the alternative to money and svadharma as a replacement to liquidity preference.

-{{< me date="Oct 30, 2021" >}}
-Economists see nothing wrong with inflation, as proven in this [Forbes article](https://www.forbes.com/sites/johntharvey/2021/05/12/four-reasons-to-stop-panicking-over-inflation) This is because of the shallow reasoning that the high prices go back to the economy anyway.
-We answer, yes it goes back, but more to the profit-earners and less to the wage-earners.
+{{< u d="Oct 30, 2021" u="Economists see nothing wrong with inflation, as proven in this [Forbes article](https://www.forbes.com/sites/johntharvey/2021/05/12/four-reasons-to-stop-panicking-over-inflation) This is because of the shallow reasoning that the high prices go back to the economy anyway.
+We answer, yes it goes back, but more to the profit-earners and less to the wage-earners." >}}
-{{< /me >}}